mohamedhamiid/MY_RTOS/README.md

    #include "Task.h"
    #include "Semaphore.h"
 4. Add source files to your project.
-5. Configure the MyRTOS through _MyRTOSConfig_ according to your system requirements, such as tick time, CPU clock, etc.
+5. Configure the MyRTOS through _MyRTOSConfig_ header file according to your system requirements, such as tick time, CPU clock, etc.
 6. Initialize MyRTOS using the _OS_enumInit()_ function in your application code.
 7. Initialize task by configuring it
    ```c